btholath/deep-learning-with-pytorch/05_neural_network/README.md

   - Only about 50% of neurons are activated -< reduced computational complexity and improived generalizaton.
 - Efficient computation:
   - It only involves a max() operation
   - This is easier to compute compared to exponentials

+  # Optimizing Training: optimizer Adam